-Netherworld has been consistently rated one of the best haunted houses in the state for many years.
+Netherworld has been consistently rated as one of the best haunted houses in the state for many years.
 This is a walk-through attraction with awesome special effects and terrifying live actors.
-It has been haunting visitors since 1997 and is a multi-story, multi attraction haunted event.
-The haunted house in Norcross opens its doors at the end of September and runs from 7:30-10:30pm at the beginning and end of the season and from 7pm to midnight September 29 and 30 and all Fridays and Saturdays in October.
-Tickets cost $23 to $25, depending on when you visit.
-There is also a gift shop onsite to check out.
+It has been haunting visitors since 1997 and is a multi-story, multi-attraction haunted event.
+Now located on West Park Place Boulevard in Stone Mountain, featured haunts are Rise of the Netherspawn and Return To Planet X in 3D.
+Ticket prices vary depending on when you visit and the experiences you choose.
+There is also a gift shop on site to check out.

-This Newnan, Georgia attraction was chosen as the best extreme haunted attractions by USA Today’s “10 Best” in 2015.
+This Newnan, Georgia attraction was once chosen as the best extreme haunted attractions by USA Today’s “10 Best”.
 This is an extremely scary haunted attraction that’s designed to be very intense with every step you take.
-The Sacrifice Haunt is an add-on experience and an extreme haunted house that may subject visitors to physical and mental torment.
-Six to eight people go through at a time, and there are doors to exit through the house in case you get too scared.
-Ticket prices range from $18 to $55, deepening on which attractions you want to experience.
+There are several different extreme attractions within 13 Stories Haunted House and each is certain to subject visitors to physical and mental torment.

 The Paranoia Haunted House is another one of the most talked-about haunted attractions in Georgia.
 This haunted house has two attractions, horrifying characters, and impressive special effects.
-The two attractions for this year are called Experiment and the Slaughter Shack.
-In October, the Paranoia Haunted House is open from 8-11pm and from 8pm to midnight on select dates.
-Ticket prices vary by date, but generally range between $20 and $50 per person.
+Themes change year-to-year so be sure to check their site for the latest on what terrifying things to expect.

 This is another one of the scariest haunted houses in Georgia, with a 12,000-square-foot walk-through attraction filled with screams, nightmares, and torture.
-Gates of Misery is housed in a 95-year-old, two-story building in Rome and near the Rome Braves Stadium.
+Gates of Misery is housed in a 100-year-old, two-story building in Rome and near the Rome Braves Stadium.
 It’s about 75 miles from both Atlanta and Chattanooga.
 Past features include the Schoolhouse of Horror and the Labyrinth.
-The admission fee for the Schoolhouse of Horror is $17, for the Labyrinth is $8, and it’s $20 for a combo ticket that includes both attractions.
-Use the coupon code, misery2, to get $2 off your online purchase.
-The ticket booth here opens at 7pm, and it’s all located indoors, so you can experience the terror rain or shine.
 This is a no-contact haunted house, which means that if you don’t touch the characters, then they will not touch you.

 Chaos Haunted House is one of the outdoor attractions on this list, which means that you should dress appropriately for the weather.
 The theme of this haunted house if utter confusion and disorder, and it’s a place where you’ll experience the darkness that is the true nature of humanity.
 There are pitch-black sections where you’ll need to feel your way through to escape, loud sections, and crawling sections.
-It’s not recommended for anyone under the age of 12 or who has serious health conditions.
-This Carrollton haunted house is open on Fridays, Saturdays, and Sundays from late-September until just before Halloween.
-It’s open between 8pm and 11pm or midnight, and the admission price is $10 or $13 depending on which day you visit.
+It’s not recommended for anyone under the age of 12 or people with serious health conditions.